Villa Wedding in St. Thomas

 But even if you want my super-beautiful, standard 11-minute ceremony, it won’t take long-standing on the beach at mid-day before your face will feel like it’s going to melt.

 Also, when you’re in the direct sun at mid-day it’s next to impossible to see without squinting heavily…not the best look for wedding pictures.
-(Although, when I squint, I look like a young Clint Eastwood.)
+If your groom lives in his sunglasses, you should have him start practicing by staring (without his sunglasses) directly at the kitchen lights.
+(Unless when he squints he looks like a young Clint Eastwood.)

 *If you want a guide to my favorite beaches, CONTACT ME HERE and shoot me an email.